housecurve/housecurve.github.io/FAQ.md

 * [House Curve: What it is, why you need it, how to do it](https://www.hometheatershack.com/forums/rew-forum/96-house-curve-what-why-you-need-how-do.html)

 ### Want to be a tester for HouseCurve?
 Are you an audio geek and willing to provide feedback on HouseCurve?
 I can provide access for free via Apple’s TestFlight app.
 To sign up, send an email to [HouseCurve support](mailto:support@housecurve.com).
-Testers need to have some experience with audio systems and tuning.
-I will ask a skill testing question prior to providing access.

 ### I have a question and/or feedback, where do I send it?
 Feedback and questions are welcome, please send to [HouseCurve support](mailto:support@housecurve.com).